All Blog Posts

 Google Consent Mode is a new core feature that enables your website run all its integrated Google services, like Google Tag Manager, Google Tag Manager 360 and Google Analytics, based on the consent state of your end user.
 It provides conversion modeling and basic measurements for your website even if users say no to cookies and trackers via your consent banner.

-The launch of Google Consent Mode and Google’s decision to stop using third-party cookies in Chrome by the end of 2024 (though that date has already been changed once) are clear signals that the adtech industry is moving away from unconsented mass harvest of personal data towards a model that not only respects end-user consent but puts it at its center of operations.
+The launch of Google Consent Mode and Google’s plans to stop using third-party cookies in Chrome are clear signals that the adtech industry is moving away from unconsented mass harvest of personal data towards a model that not only respects end-user consent but puts it at its center of operations.

 Making sure that you can provide the best consent banners for your end users is important, since cookie consent banners are becoming central mechanisms for controlling analytics, ads, and marketing services across the digital ecosystem.